What is the difference between a gantry crane and a monorail crane?

 related article

-> What is a container gantry crane?
+> What is the main purpose of gantry girder?

-> What is the difference between a straddle carrier and a gantry crane?
+> What is the difference between electric hoist and EOT crane?